dotnet/msbuild/documentation/High-level-overview.md

 - [Items](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-items) are inputs to the build system, mostly to tasks or targets.
 They can represent project files, code files, libraries and most things that a project can depend on.
 - [Properties](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-properties) are name value pairs, they're used to store data that is used throughout the build.

-These attributes are defined within `.csproj` files, which are considered *projects*. `.sln` solution files can be normally found in .NET projects, are not written with MSBuild XML, but it is interpreted during project build so all projects can be identified.
+These attributes are defined within project files (`.csproj`, `.vbproj` etc.). `.sln` solution files are not written with MSBuild XML, but those are interpreted during build process so all projects can be identified.

-Since the project file defines the data used for the build, the actual build instructions are imported through imports of libraries, that contains their own tasks and targets.
-One example that is vastly used is the SDK with `dotnet build`.
-These libraries also extend what can be done with a build, and overall functionality.
+Since the project file defines the data used for the build, the actual build instructions are imported through imports or/and SDKs, that contains their own tasks and targets.
+One example that is vastly used is the [.NET SDK](https://learn.microsoft.com/en-us/visualstudio/msbuild/how-to-use-project-sdk).

 # MSBuild API
 The MSBuild API is a library with a focus on building .NET programs, as such it is used by Visual Studio and .NET SDK to integrate MSBuild as their project build system.
 The library includes common build logic and targets, like creation and management of output folder, intermidiary folders, custom task creation, etc...
 It also enables the change of the MSBuild Language without directly changing the project file itself.